Becoming breast aware, and understanding how you can proactively support your own breast health, is important to staying well.

-The KEVII Breast Health Centre regularly performs over 250 mammograms each month.
-Sue Milner, Breast Service Manager at the Centre, answers our questions to give more insight into managing your breast health, and what you can expect from a breast screening appointment.
+The KEVII Breast Health Centre regularly performs screening mammograms every day supported by a whole team of experts.
+Amelia Cook, Breast Unit Manager at the Centre, answers our questions to give more insight into managing your breast health, and what you can expect from a breast screening appointment.

 1. How often should breast self-examination be done?

 Breast self-exams are important because they help you to become ‘breast aware’.

 You don’t have to check your breasts all the time, or follow a fixed self-examination routine.
 What is important, is that you remember to pay attention to your menstrual cycle, as your breasts will look and feel different while you are ovulating, compared to when you may be menstruating.
 This way you can understand your own breasts better, and what feels right, or usual, for you.

 Remember too, to be cautious with examining breast tissue when breastfeeding, as things may change once you’ve stopped.

 2. What are the early signs of breast cancer?